CMSgov/design-system/packages/design-system-docs/src/pages/startup/sass-and-css.md

 The easiest way to add the design system's styles to your site is by referencing its minified CSS.

-1. Download the zip file from the latest CMS design system release and open that file.
+1. Download the zip file from the latest design system release and open that file.
-1. Copy the `packages/design-system/index.css` file into a relevant place in your code base — likely a directory where you keep third-party libraries.
+1. Copy the `dist/css/index.css` file into a relevant place in your code base — likely a directory where you keep third-party libraries.
 In the example below, our directory is `css/vendor`.
 1. Add a `<link>` to the stylesheet in your site's `<head>`

 For example: